mitre/cyber-trackr-live/docs/LARAVEL_MIGRATION_GUIDE.md

 - clients.cyber.trackr.live   # Client library downloads
 ```

-This gives Robert **flexibility** to migrate gradually or stay with current hosting while MITRE provides the ecosystem around it.
+This provides **flexibility** to migrate gradually or stay with current hosting while MITRE provides the ecosystem around it.

 ## Success Metrics